 1. You want an education that will prepare you for your future career

 There’s a pervasive myth that liberal arts schools don’t provide students with the practical skills they need to secure stable careers.
-Bellarmine University provides students with an education based in the liberal arts, and 91 percent graduates who obtained a bachelor’s degree in 2017
+Bellarmine University provides students with an education based in the liberal arts, and 91 percent of graduates who obtained a bachelor’s degree in 2017

 are successfully working in their field of study.